 3. Play the 25-minute Forest Story video.
 Once the video is finished, lead a short discussion allowing students to express how they felt about the movie.
 Ask them if they learned anything about how the relationship between European settlers and forests changed over time.
-Int L1 L2 L3 L4 L5 CE GLO

-Place emphasis on the fact that there are two distinct stages of forest use after Europeans arrived in Wisconsin.
-The first stage was settlement and exploitation.
-The second stage was forest conservation.
-Place these two headings on the board and have students list the events and dates that they feel belong under each.
+Place emphasis on the fact that there are two

+distinct stages of forest use after Europeans

+arrived in Wisconsin.
+The first stage was

+settlement and exploitation.
+The second

+stage was forest conservation.
+Place these

+two headings on the board and have students

+list the events and dates that they feel4.
+D

+4. D

+the

+stage was

+forest use after Europeans

+of

+S

+belong under each.
 The list may include the following events: